Medical Malpractice Lawyer in Phoenix

 The discovery rule simply extends the standard deadline until the victim should have reasonably discovered the harm that he or she had suffered.
 For instance, if a surgeon operated on the wrong leg, the patient would know immediately that they had been negligent, which would be when the clock starts.
 However, if a doctor fails to recognize obvious signs of breast cancer in a woman, she may not realize the mistake until months later.
 In this case, the clock begins when the patient realizes she has cancer.
 For a minor or their legal guardian, the standard deadline for the statute of limitation does not start until the child has turned 18.

-It is important that you consult an Arizona attorney as soon as possible after you think that you have suffered an injury due to medical malpractice because the defense may dispute when your date of discovery was.
+It is important that you consult a Phoenix medical malpractice attorney as soon as possible after you think that you have suffered an injury due to medical malpractice because the defense may dispute when your date of discovery was.
 The sooner you initiate a claim, the better for your case.

 Arizona does also allow for other exceptions regarding discovery for medical malpractice; if the person accused of malpractice left the state after committing the malpractice if the victim was mentally ill, and a few other exceptions may extend the discovery date for filers.